-Everest View Trek also known as Everest Panorama Trek is carefully designed fantastic short trekking tour to Everest offering great chance to capture Nepal’s beauty, meet friendliest and welcoming people, unique culture and tradition in the short period of time.
+Everest View Trek also known as Everest Panorama Trek is carefully designed fantastic short trekking tour to Everest region offering great chance to capture Nepal’s beauty, meet friendliest and welcoming Sherpa people, unique culture and tradition in the short period of time.
 This short Trek to Everest region is an easy and small sojourn trip; modified for those visitors who wish to view Mount Everest within short time.
 Nepal is a home of welcoming people, Amazing Himalaya, various cultural diversities.
 This blend of outdoor adventure and cultural exploration is a great way to experience the Himalayan Mountains - the world’s most impressive mountain range - and is sure to create lasting memories and provide you with a satisfying sense of accomplishment.

 Upon arriving, you will have a sightseeing day to explore the exotic city of Kathmandu before flying into the remote mountain town of Lukla where we begin our teahouse Everest View trek into the Khumbu region, land of Sherpas.
 Situated at an elevation of 2800 meter, the views of the Himalayan Mountains from Lukla on a clear day are awe-inspiring.
 Once there, we follow the legendary Everest Base Camp Trek route that journeys through Sherpa villages, across high mountain passes, and through remote valleys.
 En route we pass through so many Buddhist Prayers Walls, Manis, Chortens, Stupas, Buddhist monasteries and begin to appreciate the unique mountain culture found in the Himalayan foothills.
 The views become more brilliant as we venture up the Dudh Kosi River to Namche Bazaar - the min gateway to the Everest region treks at 3400 meter.
 We spend a night next to the Thyangboche monastery (3870m), from where you will observe spectacular views of Mount Everest, Lhotse, Ama Dablam, Thamserku, Kangtega, Kwande Peak and many other small peaks.

 After completion of Everest View trek we drive to Chitwan to enjoy wildlife in the Chitwan National Park, one of the finest wildlife reserves in Asia, located in the plains of Nepal ‘Terai’.
 The park with a total area of 932km is listed as UNESCO World Heritage Site.
 It’s the home to many animals, birds and plant species that includes one horn rhino, different kinds of deer, sloth bears, leopards, tigers, crocodiles, monkeys as well as many different species of butterflies, insects & over 450 sorts of colorful & endangered birds , and an incredible variety of other fauna and flora.
 A visit to Chitwan is must for any wildlife affectionate and even for the leisurely travelers who wish to relax in the tranquility of sub-tropical jungle and observe wildlife or the local culture, tradition and way of life in Terai.
 Everest view trek itinerary will be 5-7 days depending on your level of physical fitness and the time you have.
-Our original version itinerary have one extra day at Namche while trekking up.
+Our original version itinerary has one extra day at Namche while trekking up.
 On that day we will trek to Everest View Hotel and retrace back to Namche after the beautiful day hike.

 Outline and guideline itinerary